 Optimal Engine Operating Temperature

-Both the LS1 Engine found in 2004 Pontiac GTO and the LS2 Engine found in the 2005-2006 Pontiac GTO’s has an optimal engine temperature range of 195-220º F degrees Fahrenheit (91-104º C degrees celsius).
+Both the LS1 Engine found in the 2004 Pontiac GTO and the LS2 engine found in the 2005-2006 Pontiac GTO’s have an optimal engine temperature range of 195-220º F degrees Fahrenheit (91-104º C degrees celsius).
 The average being about 210º F. This is for stock engines with the aluminum engine block and aluminum cylinder heads.